Our contact form

 All of our vintage cassette tape grab bags are now solely on our Etsy page!
 We tried to manage both, but since our stock changes near-daily on Etsy we needed to more closely manage available inventory.
 If you're using store credit or gift certificates, though, you can include tape grab bags alongside items on the site.

 We do!
 Several times a year we make our way to an event and set-up shop.
 We now help run Grover's Curiosity Shop here in Portland, where some items from our catalog permanently adorn the shelves and we occasionally do zine, cassette, or VHS-focused pop-up sales.
-You can find us at the Portland Zine Symposium each year, but we are no longer consistent with any other fests or events.
+You can find us at the Portland Zine Symposium each year, but due to our chronic health conditions and aging pets, we are no longer consistent with any other fests or events.
 Contact us if you're curious where we'll be next, or have an event you'd like us to come to or think we'd be interested in.